awsdocs/amazon-emr-release-guide/doc_source/UsingEMR_s3distcp.md

 **Important**
 S3DistCp does not support Amazon S3 bucket names that contain the underscore character\.
 S3DistCp does not support concatenation for Parquet files\.
 Use PySpark instead\.
 For more information, see [Concatenating parquet files in Amazon EMR](https://aws.amazon.com/premiumsupport/knowledge-center/emr-concatenate-parquet-files/)\.
+To avoid copy errors when using S3DistCP to copy a single file \(instead of a directory\) from S3 to HDFS, use Amazon EMR version 5\.33\.0 or later, or Amazon EMR version 6\.3\.0 or later\.

 ## S3DistCp options<a name="UsingEMR_s3distcp.options"></a>